-I enlisted a couple friends of mine (one of them being Nick from the video above) who knew more than I did about manufacturing and doing business in China, and headed to one of the world’s largest sourcing events: The Canton Fair.
+I enlisted a couple of friends of mine (one of them being Nick from the video above) who knew more than I did about manufacturing and doing business in China and headed to one of the world’s largest sourcing events: The Canton Fair.

 Here you can literally find someone to make you anything you want.
 Diapers?
 Check.
 Sex toys?
 Yep.
 Tractors?
 Mmmmhmmm.
 Saunas?
 You got it.